Sony 16-35mm F4 FE Lens Review

 Sony 16-35mm F4 OSS

-I believe when you put an OSS lens on a IBIS body the lens takes priority.
-The OSS in lens is pretty good, nothing great.
-It consider it more as a vibration reduction than a full steady shot simulator.
-Low light is decent with OSS but I found I can still get soft images at 1/30 shutter from motion blur when shooting handheld.
+The OSS in the lens is pretty good, but nothing great.
+It considers it more of a vibration reduction than a full steady-shot simulator.
+Low light is decent with OSS, but I can still get soft images at 1/30 shutter speed from motion blur when shooting handheld.

-OSS is a nice feature to have and I see why Sony added it.
-Having OSS means the lens doesn’t need to be as fast to function well in low light conditions and a slower lens means a less expensive lens.
+OSS is a nice feature, and I see why Sony added it.
+OSS means the lens doesn’t need to be as fast to function well in low-light conditions, and a slower lens means a less expensive lens.
 It’s a win for everyone.
-(Except maybe someone who wants shallow depth of field on an ultrawide lens and maybe astrophotographers that need to soak up as much light as possible.)
+(Except maybe someone who wants a shallow depth of field on an ultrawide lens and astrophotographers who need to soak up as much light as possible.)

 Other Thoughts